 Finding the Right Spot?

-Locate HOTBIN on any flat surface, in sun or shade and achieve HOT composting throughout the year and rich compost in 30 - 90 days.
+No assembly needed, just locate HOTBIN on any flat surface, in sun or shade and achieve HOT composting throughout the year and rich compost in 30 - 90 days.

 What Do i Need to Add?

 You will need a minimum quantity of 5 Kgs of waste per week to maintain hot composting.
 (5 Kgs is 10 litres, one large kitchen caddy the average for a UK household.)